Does My Child Need Custom Orthotics?

 Understanding How Children Grow

 The first step in determining if your child needs orthotics for pain is taking into account their age.
-Before the age of 6, children are typically flat footed as their feet are still developing muscles that form the arch structure that adults have.
-If your child is younger than 6 and are exhibiting signs of flat feet, give it time for their bodies to grow before you turn to custom orthotics.
+Before the age of 6, children are typically flat-footed as their feet are still developing muscles that form the arch structure that adults have.
+If your child is younger than 6 and is exhibiting signs of flat feet, give it time for their bodies to grow before you turn to custom orthotics.

 After 6 years old, your child’s feet have the muscles and bones that control their movements.
 Their arch should also be forming strongly.
 By the age of 9, arches are typically strong and sturdy.
 Checking for a child’s foot arch is as simple as asking them to stand.
 You should be able to see a slight curve upwards in their foot as they are touching the floor.
 But what happens if the arch is barely off the floor or doesn’t exist at all?

 It’s a strong sign that your child has what physiotherapists, chiropractors, and doctors call “Flat Feet”.
 This happens when the muscles and bones that form the arch structure, aren’t supportive enough, thus making the footrest flat.

 There are a variety of causes for Flat Feet including disorders and diseases such as Muscular Dystrophy, juvenile arthritis, and irregularities in the nervous system.
 These are problems that should be diagnosed by a doctor to find the best methods of treatment before turning to orthotics and physiotherapy treatments.
 But in some cases, Flat Feet can happen from the way muscles, ligaments, and bones are connected and how a child uses them.
 Even obesity can cause children to be flat-footed depending on how weight is distributed on the lower half of the body.
 These are problems that can be helped through physiotherapy, chiropractic treatments and custom orthotics.